wario-land/steaks/doc/rom_hacking_docs.md

 ### Map entrance list

 The data from 0x083F2F88 in ROM, each record is 12 bytes long.
-Records filled with 0x00 separates levels.
+Records filled with 0x00 separates stages.
 660 records.

 Note: from 0x0878E780 to 0x0878F970 there are several of pointers pointing to these records.